-Cinco de Mayo is officially upon us!
+Cinco de Mayo is approaching!
 The fifth of May is commonly mistaken as Mexican Independence Day, but it actually commemorates Mexico’s underdog victory in the 1862 Battle of Puebla.
 Fast forward to the new millennium and the mostly American-celebrated holiday is unrecognizable from its original roots.
 However, Los Angeles is home to some incredible events that honor and celebrate Mexican history, and we’ve gathered all of our favorite ones below.

-1. Cinco de Mayo Rose Bowl Festival
+1. Watch the Venice Cinco de Mayo Parade

-3. Pershing Square Cinco de Mayo Fest
+3. Party at Cinco de Mayo Fiesta

 📍Location: Olvera St. Los Angeles, CA 90012

-5. Museum of Latin American Art
+5. Rediscover the Museum of Latin American Art

 📍 Location: 628 Alamitos Avenue, Long Beach, CA 90802

-6. LA Plaza de Cultura y Artes
+6. Explore LA Plaza de Cultura y Artes

 📍Location: 501 N Main St, Los Angeles, CA 90012